-The government of Ontario provides 24-houraday free and confidential health advice through the toll-free number 1-866-797-0000.
+The government of Ontario provides 24-hour-a-day free and confidential health advice under the toll-free number 1-866-797-0000.
 If you have a health concern, you can speak to a registered nurse who will advise you on the best course of action.
 Please note: This service does not replace the number for emergency situations: 9-1-1.